 - Accommodation: Overnight at Cabane de Louvie, in a dormitory.
 Dinner included and breakfast the next day.

-Day 2: Cabane de Louvie – La Grande Dixence dam via Le Grand Désert
+Day 2: Hike From Cabane de Louvie – La Grande Dixence dam via Le Grand Désert

-Today is an epic day with not one but two mountain passes!
+Today is an epic day on your Haute Route trek with not one but two mountain passes!
 You’ll first climb to the Louvie Pass (2921m), then to the Prafleuri Pass (2939m).
-But don’t worry, you’ll get a break in between with the Grand Desert.
+But don’t worry; you’ll get a break in between with the Grand Desert.

 Located between the two mountain passes, the Grand Desert is a vast plateau made up by moraines and rocks left by the glaciers.
 The landscape here is very rocky, punctuated by stunning mountain lakes, cairns and markers to guide your crossing up to Prafleuri Pass.